HERBS, AND THEIR USE IN DEVELOPMENT

 Herbalism in the developed nations.
-In the USA, particularly, but also in Western Europe and parts of Asia such as south Korea, herbalism has been replaced by patented allopathic drugs.
-These are much more costly, less safe, and less effective in some cases.
+In the USA, Europe and the developed nations of Asia, herbalism has been largely replaced by patented allopathic drugs.
+The drugs are usually much more costly, less safe, and less effective in some cases.

 Drug-making companies view herbs as competition.
 They have passed laws to limit their use, especially in the European Union, where many are available only by prescription, and then in small doses and at high prices.

 The allopathic medical cartel has also made sure that herbal medicine is not taught at the licensed medical schools.
 As a result, Western doctors know very little about it.
 In fact, they are told that much of it is “voodoo”, “quackery”, “ineffective” and “dangerous”.

 Modern herbology.
 Herbalism is making a comeback in the Western world.
 Books about it abound in all languages, and people like the low cost and the idea of self-administered remedies.

 However, herbal medicine is still not permitted in most hospitals and medical centers, and licensed medical doctors can lose their licenses if they recommend them.